 If you browse through career opportunities in 2018, you may see a surprising new job title in website design.
 “Design developer,” a title coined by Andree Huk of blended.io, describes a new kind of front-end developer.
 Huk explains that a new job position may be necessary to make the transition from traditional visual designers to designers with technical front-end skills.
-So-called design developers would have the expertise of both roles.
+So-called design developers would have the expertise of both roles, making them the people who are fully aware and well versed in the best language for app development.
 Track this major shift in website design and explore what could be a high-demand job position in the future.

 What Does a Visual Designer Do?

-Modern website development requires the skills of visual designers and front-end developers.
+Modern website development requires the skills of visual designers and front-end developers, two of the most highly sought skills in digital marketing agencies.
 Visual designers create the aesthetics of a site.
 In basic terms, visual designers implement colors, fonts, text, images, and other graphic design elements of a website.
 It is a visual designer’s job to engage with users and build a brand’s credibility through trend-setting visual elements.
 The basic elements of visual design are:

 - Color palette